 Hamburg: Bilharzia—most widespread in Africa

 Following malaria, bilharzia is the second most frequent parasitic tropical disease worldwide.
 The pathogen responsible for the disease is a trematode that feeds on human blood.
 The larvae develop in freshwater snails and the infection is contracted through contact with this freshwater.
 The worms can severely damage different organs.
 Currently, the most important control measure is to conduct mass treatment exercises with praziquantel, the only available drug.
 However, this drug may not be taken by pregnant women or by young children.
-“Conducting such broad-based treatment only makes sense in regions that have a high prevalence of the disease,” explains Dr Norbert Schwarz.
-Together with colleagues from the Bernhard Nocht Institute in Hamburg and from Madagascar, he intends to advance bilharzia diagnostics, especially rapid testing, so as to enable more targeted treatment of affected individuals.
+A research team from the Bernhard Nocht Institute in Hamburg and from Madagascar intends to advance bilharzia diagnostics, especially rapid testing, so as to enable more targeted treatment of affected individuals.

 Tübingen: A parasite rarely comes alone